 They have inhabited our planet for millions of years and yet no living creature seems more alien to us.
 They are the ants.

-With its striking visual images, this groundbreaking documentary will take you deep into the mysterious yet fascinating world of the ants.
+With its striking visual images, this groundbreaking filml takes us into a mysterious yet fascinating world.

 A mammal that causes leaps in science